 - Resorcinol – This ingredient is less common than the others on this list, but it’s also very helpful for removing dead skin cells.
 It has a keratolytic effect which is quite effective in shedding dead skin cells.
 It works by removing the top layer of skin, unclogging the pores.
 You can find it in over-the-counter topical acne treatments, with a concentration of 2% or less.

 The NCBI lists this beta-hydroxy acid as an anti-inflammatory and anti-bacterial agent that is capable of promoting exfoliation.
 Dermatologist and Skincare.com consultant Dr. Jeanne Eyde recommends the BHA salicylic acid to help prevent clogged pores and stop closed comedones from forming.
 We like the La Roche-Posay Effaclar Clarifying Solution Acne Toner, an exfoliating toner with salicylic and glycolic acid that helps to remove pore-clogging debris and smooth skin texture.

 Alpha-hydroxy acids are another type of chemical exfoliator that can be used to prevent clogged pores.
-Dr. Eyde encourages the use of glycolic acid, which the NCBI states has an excellent capability to penetrate the top layers of skin, in particular.
-For easy use, opt for product-soaked pads like the Peter Thomas Roth Max Complexion Correction Pads, formulated with glycolic-acid and salicylic acid, that promote even skin tone while also removing excess oil.
+Dr. Eyde encourages the use of glycolic acid, which the NCBI states have an excellent capability to penetrate the top layers of skin, in particular.
+For easy use, opt for product-soaked pads like the Peter Thomas Roth Max Complexion Correction Pads, formulated with glycolic acid and salicylic acid, that promotes even skin tone while also removing excess oil.
 The pad itself is textured, too, providing extra exfoliation.